goblinfactory/konsole/README.md

 ## Building the solution

 ### using visual studio

  1. `git clone https://github.com/goblinfactory/konsole.git`
- 2. double click sln file.
- 3. right click Konsole.Tests, select run all tests. (if you have resharper)

- ### or via command line

- TBD.
+ 2. run the following commands from the root folder;

+### requirements

+Any version of .net core.
+Update `global.json` to the version of .net core you have installed and run the command below in order.

+ > dotnet restore

+ > dotnet build

+ > dotnet test

 ## ChangeLog